skrattaren/apf.rst/apf.rst

   Magrat.
 'It's foreign for bat.'"

   Well no, it isn't, actually.
-The German word for bat is 'Fledermaus', as in Johann Strauss' famous operette "`Die Fledermaus`_".
+The German word for bat is 'Fledermaus', as in Johann Strauss' famous operette **Die Fledermaus**.
 'Flabberghast' seems to derive more from the plain English 'flabbergasted' (meaning: astonished beyond belief).
-Similarly, 'die flabbergast' apparently was a Mozart-spoofing sketch that Dudley Moore did in "`Beyond The Fringe`_".
+Similarly, 'die flabbergast' apparently was a Mozart-spoofing sketch that Dudley Moore did in **Beyond The Fringe**.

 - [p.
 87/75] The names the witches are considering for themselves are puns on existing airline companies or their acronyms.
-Nanny Ogg starts to say "`Virgin Airlines`_", but is rudely interrupted by a gust of wind.
+Nanny Ogg starts to say **Virgin Airlines**, but is rudely interrupted by a gust of wind.

 - [p.
 88/77] "'I like stuff that tells you plain what it is, like... well...
 Bubble and Squeak, or... or...
 'Spotted Dick,' said Nanny